P-p-H-d/mlib/README.md

 The mempool functions are not specially thread safe for a given mempool, but the mempool variable can have the attribute M\_THREAD\_ATTR so that each thread has its own instance of the mempool.

+The memory pool has to be initialized and cleared like any other variable.
+Clearing the memory pool will free all the memory that has been allocated within this memory pool.

 #### MEMPOOL\_DEF(name, type)